 - Record Keeping.
-Publisher shall maintain records, and will supply such records to Progrexion upon request, evidencing (i) compliance with the national Do Not Call Registry, (ii) maintenance and compliance with an internal Do Not Call List, and (iii) the inquiry including, without limitation, the person receiving the inquiry or applicable IP addresses, and time/date stamps.
+Publisher shall maintain records, and will supply such records to Advertiser upon request, evidencing (i) compliance with the National Do Not Call Registry, (ii) maintenance and compliance with an internal do-not-call list, and (iii) the inquiry including, without limitation, the person receiving the inquiry or applicable IP addresses, and time/date stamps.

 - Email Compliance.

 - Data Collection.
-Any data Publisher provides to Progrexion for email marketing shall consist of records of persons who have given Affirmative Consent (as defined in the CAN SPAM Act and applicable state law) to receive third party commercial email advertising messages regarding Advertised Products or Services and have not subsequently sent an unsubscribe request revoking this Affirmative Consent.
+Any data Publisher provides to Advertiser for email marketing shall consist of records of persons who have given Affirmative Consent (as defined in the CAN SPAM Act and applicable state law) to receive third party commercial email advertising messages regarding Advertised Services and have not subsequently sent an unsubscribe request revoking this Affirmative Consent.
 Publisher will comply with opt-out and/or unsubscribe requests in a timely fashion.

 - Record Keeping.
-Publisher shall maintain records, and will supply such record to Progrexion upon request, evidencing (i) maintenance and compliance with a regularly updated suppression list containing current unsubscribe requests of individuals and/or entities (in accordance with the CAN-SPAM Act) that have indicated they do not wish to receive subsequent email marketing, and Publisher will promptly notify Advertiser of any and all opt-out and/or unsubscribe requests, and (ii) the Affirmative Consent including, without limitation, the language used to obtain the Affirmative Consent to receive email, applicable IP address(es), and time and date stamps of the Affirmative Consent.
+Publisher shall maintain records, and will supply such records to Advertiser, evidencing (i) maintenance and compliance with a regularly updated suppression list containing current unsubscribe requests of individuals and/or entities (in accordance with the CAN-SPAM Act) that have indicated they do not wish to receive subsequent email marketing, and Publisher will promptly notify Advertiser of any and all opt-out and/or unsubscribe requests, and (ii) the Affirmative Consent including, without limitation, the language used to obtain the Affirmative Consent to receive email, applicable IP address(es), and time and date stamps of the Affirmative Consent.